 If you're wanting couples therapy, or if you identify as male, my colleague Clayton Clark might be exactly who you're looking for.

-When it comes to therapy, one size doesn’t fit all.
-Part of counseling at The Therapy Studio includes getting creative: We’ll identify where your lifestyle isn't working for you, and create a custom, action-focused approach as we get to know each other (aka, let's get to work).
+When it comes to therapy, it really is all about you.
+Your therapy time at The Therapy Studio involves getting creative: We’ll identify what parts of your life aren't working anymore, and create a custom, change-focused plan as we get to know each other (aka, let's get to work).

-This allows me to combine the best of several different therapeutic approaches, primarily parts work, Acceptance and Commitment Therapy, and Brainspotting.
+This allows me to combine the best of several different therapeutic approaches, primarily parts work, Acceptance and Commitment Therapy, Deep Brain Reorienting, and Brainspotting, to help you get what you came to therapy for in the first place.

-I take relational approach to therapy, which means I believe deep healing can happen through the relationship between me and you.
-I'll give you resources to further your work outside of session if you want them, but don't think homework is necessary to feel change.
+I take relational approach to therapy, which means I believe change can happen through our working relationship.
+I'll give you resources to further your work outside of session if you want them, but don't think homework is necessary to see and feel change.

 I promise that our sessions together will be as unique as you are.